room-15/blog/_posts/2015-11-05-How-to-publish-a-library-to-jcenter.md

 This , when uploaded, will allow you to put compile ‘com.cpteric:ericutils2:0.0.2' ( my example) on your gradle files.

-Pn the bottom of the file, you must put this line
+On the bottom of the file, you must put this line

 ######Apply from: 'https://raw.githubusercontent.com/blundell/release-android-library/master/android-release-aar.gradle'